Fire Department Members

 Chief Bertholf and his wife, Mikie, have two children, Kiwa and Kai.

 Deputy Chief of Administration

-John Robinson is a native of Beaufort, South Carolina.
+John Robinson is a native of Beaufort, S.C.

-He graduated from Beaufort High School in 1986, after which joined the U.S. Navy, serving honorably on submarines until 1996.
-He left the military and accepted a position with Intel Semi-Conductor in Hudson, Massachusetts.
-John worked in Etch Engineering until December 1999, then moved back home to Beaufort.
-In April of 2000, John began his career with the City of Beaufort Fire Department.
+He graduated from Beaufort High School, then entered the U.S. Navy, serving honorably on nuclear-powered fast attack submarines.
+After 10 years of military service, he accepted an engineering position with Intel in Hudson, Mass.
+John moved his family back to Beaufort in December of 1999 and began his career with the City of Beaufort Fire Department shortly after.